LukeIreland1/trump-tweet-semantics/docs/report.md

 I used NLTK to look at the most common words and phrases of different lengths.

+# 10. Tweet Generator

+I created my own class using Markovify[^8], that would force the generator to generate tweets containing a given user word.

-# 10. Web Application Presentation
+# 11. Web Application Presentation

 I used PonyORM to...

-# 11. Evaluation
+# 12. Evaluation

 Results and findings

-# 12. Conclusion
+# 13. Conclusion

-# Footnotes
+# 14. References

 [^1]: https://github.com/ckoepp/TwitterSearch
 [^2]: http://www.trumptwitterarchive.com/archive